zachwinter/COVID-USA/README.md

 * *Novel*.
 Visualize county-level active cases (per capita) on any day between `Jan.
 22, 2020` and `Mar.
 9, 2023`.
 * *Fast*.
 Thanks to instancing techniques and a hardware-accelerated `ctx.drawImage()`, rasterization of the map and datapoints only happens once – giving you a fluid, jank-free experience even when zooming or panning.
 * *Compare*.
-Click on any county on the map to open a chart visualizing its data over time.
-Select multiple counties at the same time and compare them within a shared, synchronized date range.
+Click on any county to open a chart visualizing its data over time.
+Select multiple counties simultaneously and compare them within a shared, synchronized date range.
 * *Mobile-friendly*.
 Full touch gesture interactions for both map & charts.
 * *Share*.
 Copy a URL to the clipboard linking directly to the visualization on your selected day.